ichetanya/MailBox/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Live Demo

+You can see the application running at [https://mail-box-ichetanya-chetanya-agarwals-projects.vercel.app] or [https://mail-box-chetanya-agarwals-projects.vercel.app]